tetrapod00/godot-docs/tutorials/ui/gui_using_theme_editor.rst

 The theme editor has two main parts.
 The main theme editor, located at the bottom of the Godot editor, aims to provide users with tools to quickly create, edit, and delete theme items and types.
 It gives visual tools for picking and changing controls, abstracting the underlying theme concepts.
-The **Manage Theme Items** dialog, on the other hand, tries to address the needs of those who want to change themes manually.
+The :wndw:`Manage Theme Items` dialog, on the other hand, tries to address the needs of those who want to change themes manually.
 It's also useful for creating a new editor theme.